 TOP 2 - Yamaha YPG-235 (Also Known As Yamaha DGX-230) 76-Key Portable Grand Piano Keyboard

-"Best Keyboard For Both Beginners and Intermediate Piano Players"
+"Best Electronic Keyboard For Beginners and Intermediate Piano Players"

 Important Note: The Yamaha YPG-235 and the Yamaha DGX-230 are basically exactly the same keyboards with the same outstanding features.
 However, these are sold in different countries (YPG models are sold in the US and DGX models are sold in the UK).